 LENNART Drawer Unit (30x34x56 cm)

 I have three pieces of this Lennart drawer unit at home.
-I bought it because of the sweet clean simple design and great price.
-I store my acrylic paints tubes and inks in them and I can put them under my desk or like a mini furniture piece on the wall.
-I store A4 notepads and loose paper sheets and scraps on the top shelf.
+I bought them because of the sweet clean simple design and great price.
+I can put these units under my desk or forming a mini console against the wall.
+I use them to store A4 notepads and loose paper sheets, acrylic paints tubes and inks.
 Despite its feeble appearance, this unit holds a lot of stuff and weight, 5 kilos per drawer, and a bit extra on the top.

-Assembly is relatively easy, and the resulting unit is light, cute and compact.
+Assembly is easy, and the resulting unit is light, cute and compact.

-I suggest reinforcing the drawers base with thin cardboard to make it stronger.
+I suggest reinforcing the drawers base with thick cardboard to make it stronger.

 DOWNSIDES